muratk5n/thirdwave/en/README.md

 ---

 Got some.. extremely potent.
-Tastes like condensed Guiness.
+It's like condensed Guiness.

 ---